-In February 1960 he gave an address to the South African Parliament which was to become known as the ‘Wind of Change’ speech.
-Speaking to an audience mainly consisting of supporters of the infamous Apartheid regime, he made the following observation: “The most striking of all the impressions I have formed since I left London a month ago is the strength of African national consciousness.
+In February 1960, he gave an address to the South African Parliament, which was to become known as the ‘Wind of Change’ speech.
+Speaking to an audience mainly consisting of supporters of the infamous Apartheid regime, he observed: “The most striking of all the impressions I have formed since I left London a month ago is the strength of African national consciousness.
 The wind of change is blowing through this continent, and whether we like it or not, this growth of national consciousness is a political fact.”

 Macmillan’s handling of the Profumo Affair scandal was judged to be poor.